samibanks01/loop1337/README.md

 ### Hi there 👋 I'm a Full-Stack Web Developer 💻 and a Friend!
 </h2>

-<h3 align="center">Known for excellent client-facing skills, I have participated in proposals and presentations that have landed six-figure contracts.
+<h3 align="center">I am known for excellent client-facing skills, I have participated in proposals and presentations that have landed six-figure contracts.
 I also excel in merging business and user needs into high-quality, cost-effective design solutions while keeping within budgetary constraints.
 </h4>

 ## 🔭 I'm currently working on